Can Patients Keep Taking NSAIDs After Bariatric Surgery?June 11, 2018

 Most NSAIDs target an enzyme called Cyclooxygenase (COX which is a prostaglandin synthase).

 This enzyme converts chemicals, in their active form, are responsible for inducing inflammation, fever, and pain.
 This commonly occurs after surgical procedures, trauma, and infections.
-Therefore, by blocking this active enzyme all three processes are targeted with one drug.
+Therefore, by blocking this active enzyme, all three processes are targeted with one drug.

 As much as NSAIDs have revolutionized the way we manage inflammation, pain, and fever, their long-term use has lead to a myriad of gastric and intestinal pathologies.
-The kidney may also be affected negatively by NSAIDs and careful evaluation and follow-up are needed to ensure damage is not inflicted on them which using NSAIDs.
+The kidney may also be affected negatively by NSAIDs, and careful evaluation and follow-up are needed to ensure damage is not inflicted on them using NSAIDs.

 Effects of NSAIDs on post-Roux-en-Y Gastric Bypass Patients